volovar/week-2-carousel-demo/README.md

 - [X] Implemented working navigation controllers instead of images
 - [X] Customized settings / profile images to fit with login details
 - [X] Used a Page View Controller for tutorial screens instead of a scroll view
+- [X] Additional photo views
+- [X] Can swipe between photos as well as swiping over the scrubber (future update: would like to add visual feedback to the scrubber / make it "real")
+- [X] Used a dictionary to keep the state of the banner events

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):